beehaw-org/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - [Switchboard Victoria](https://www.switchboard.org.au/): A community based not for profit organisation that provides a peer driven, support service for the lesbian, gay, bisexual, transgender and gender diverse, intersex, queer, asexual (LGBTIQA+) communities and their allies, friends, support workers and families.
 - [Queerspace](https://www.queerspace.org.au/): Has a focus on relationships, families, parenting and young people and offers co-located services across the north- west metropolitan region of Victoria.
 - [Blaq](https://blaq.org.au/): The peak organisation for Aboriginal Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual + Sistergirl and Brotherboy (LGBTQ+SB) Peoples and Communities in NSW.
-- [Black Rainbow](https://blackrainbow.org.au/): A national volunteer Aboriginal and Torres Strait Islander LGBQTIA+SB social enterprise to pursue positive health and wellbeing of the Aboriginal and Torres Strait Islander LGBQTIA+SB community located in the Top End capital, Darwin, Northern Territory.
+- [Black Rainbow](https://blackrainbow.org.au/): A national volunteer Aboriginal and Torres Strait Islander LGBQTIA+SB social enterprise to pursue positive health and wellbeing of the Aboriginal and Torres Strait Islander LGBQTIA+SB community located in the Top End capital, Darwin, Northern Territory. **Website down as of January 27, but [Facebook](https://www.facebook.com/BlackRainbowAustralia/) still up; says they will be active in 2025.**
 - [IPSA](https://isupport.org.au/): Intersex Peer Support Australia is an intersex peer support, information and advocacy group for people born with variations in sex characteristics and their families.
 #### Charities and Civil Rights Organizations
 - [Q+Law](https://fls.org.au/how-we-can-help/qlaw/): Provides a safe entry point to access legal assistance for all individuals residing in Victoria who identify as part of the LGBTIQA+ community.